Why Are Most Personal Trainers a Bad Fit For Busy Professionals?

 Since my Los Angeles facility has opened, we’ve used our controlled environment to test common assumptions and uncommon methods in pursuit of finding what works best.
 We’ve seen what works and discarded what doesn’t.
 Exercise is an evolving science, and staying up with some of the top minds in the field helps us to continue to refine and improve our methods.
 This improves the results of our clients.
 And since I am our longest-standing client, I have everything to gain by keeping us at the forefront.

 I’m fortunate to have gotten to know brilliant researchers, physiologists, and MDs who give me cutting-edge advice and ideas to try.
 In addition to working with these professional scientists and doctors, and to training with the late Mike Mentzer, I’ve gotten to work with and learn from some top exercise minds such as Doug McGuff, MD (who wrote Body by Science), Ken Hutchins (who popularized SuperSlow), Adam Zickerman (who wrote Power of 10), and Bill Phillips (who wrote Body for Life).

-It’s been over thirteen years since I opened my private gym in West Hollywood.
+It’s been over nineteen years since I opened my private gym in West Hollywood.
 I still personally exercise there.
 I work out just once per week (occasionally twice), and my normal workout lasts less than 10 minutes.
 That is all the exercise that I do.
 And I love being able to lift more weight, run faster, and be leaner now than even when I competed in track in college and trained several days per week (I ran the 800m).